palkan/action_policy/docs/reasons.md

 end
 ```

-When `ApplicantPolicy#show?` check fails the exception has the `reasons` object, which contains additional information about the failure:
+When `ApplicantPolicy#show?` check fails, the exception has the `reasons` object, which contains additional information about the failure:

 ```ruby
 class ApplicationController < ActionController::Base